microsoft/robustdg/README.rst

 To advance research in building robust and generalizable models, we are releasing a toolkit for building and evaluating ML models, *RobustDG*.
-RobustDG contains implementations of domain generalization algorithms and includes variety of evaluation benchmarks based on out-of-distribution accuracy, robustness to privacy and adversarial attacks.
+RobustDG contains implementations of domain generalization algorithms and includes evaluation benchmarks based on out-of-distribution accuracy and robustness to membership privacy attacks.
+We will be adding evaluation for adversarial attacks and more privacy attacks soon.

 It is easily extendable.
 Add your own DG algorithms and evaluate them on different benchmarks.